dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The very best thing you can do for the whole world is to make the best of yourself.**
+**You should never give up.
+No matter how hard the situation is, always believe that something beautiful is going to happen.**

 Anonymous